Kayiz-PT/DLL_Shellcode/README.md

 # Usage
 Step 1: Insert your shellcode into shehllcode[] value.

-Step 2: Open your Calculator.

-Step 3: Using MSFConsole (Metasploit) to listen.
+Step 2: Using MSFConsole (Metasploit) to listen.

 Enjoy ^^